Volterra-type inner derivations on Hardy spaces: Compact intertwining relation for and from to

-\begin{remark} Notice that Corollary \ref{4567} is a concrete example closely related to Calkin's result in \cite{Ca}.
-From our proof, we observe that composition operators, especially the rotation composition operators, play a crucial role in the study of inner derivations, and we expect that they can used for further study of inner derivations. \end{remark}
+\begin{remark} From our proof, we observe that composition operators, especially the rotation composition operators, play a crucial role in the study of inner derivations, and we expect that they will be useful for their further study. \end{remark}